-If an external file is used for the SP model data points, this file must contain only raw numbers without any suffixes, comments or continuation characters.
-The first number in the file must be an integer value to indicate the number of sampling points in the file (npts).
-Then, sampling data must follow.
-The order of sampling data must be the same as in the DATA statement.
+If an external file is used for the SP model data points, this file shall contain only raw numbers without any suffixes, comments or continuation characters.
+The first number in the file shall be an integer value to indicate the number of sampling points in the file (npts).
+Then, sampling data shall follow.
+The order of sampling data shall be the same as in the DATA statement.
 This data file has no limitation on line length.